 You can configure it to generate heap dump for further investigation.

 To do so, add

-Another cause of the crash can be swapped Worker's main memory.
+Another cause of the crash can be swapped Worker’s main memory.
 If there is insufficient free space in the main memory and the pages of Worker process are swapped on the hard drive, Worker is slowed down, it does not receive heart beat from the Server in time and it kills itself.
 Lower the maximum heap size of Worker to avoid swapping.
-Make note java process uses also non-heap memory, e.g. metaspace or direct memory.
+Note that Java process uses also non-heap memory, e.g. metaspace or direct memory.